NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

 Overlay operations are used in spatial analysis for computing set-theoretic operations (boolean combinations) of input <xref href="NetTopologySuite.Geometries.Geometry">Geometry</xref> s.

-The <xref href="NetTopologySuite.Operation.OverlayNG.OverlayNG">OverlayNG</xref> class provides the standard Simple Features boolean set-theoretic overlay operations, including:
+The <xref href="NetTopologySuite.Operation.OverlayNG.OverlayNG">OverlayNG</xref> class provides the standard Simple Features boolean set-theoretic overlay operations.
+These are:
 * **Intersection** - all points which lie in both geometries
 * **Union** - all points which lie in at least one geometry
 * **Difference** - all points which lie in the first geometry but not the second